 The clock starts ticking for your 5% rewards when you open your account and then restarts one year after that.
 Since your “Account Year” doesn’t follow the calendar year, setting a reminder in your phone or your calendar can help you track your spending and rewards.

 GM gives you multiple redemption options for your Earnings, but all of them are related to dealership or auto-accessory purchases.
 You can apply your Earnings balance to Chevrolet, Buick, GMC, or Cadillac new-car leases or purchases.
 Or, you can redeem your Earnings toward the purchase of in-dealership service, parts, and accessories.
-However, you can only redeem up to $250 toward these purchases as a statement credit each year.
+However, you can only redeem up to $250 toward these non-vehicle purchases each year.

 Statement credits can also be used for GM Extras like SiriusXM subscriptions, and most OnStar and Connected Services plans.